hanchon-live/docs/_posts/2021-04-28-login-with-styled-components-and-react-bootstrap.md

 }
 ```

+In the Browser we should see something like this:
+{% include figure image_path="/assets/posts/login-page/first-col-with-Image.jpeg" alt="first col with logo" caption="" %}

 Now we want to create our h1 and button for our right column.
 We are going to use `Button` from react-bootstrap

 ``` javascript